AndrewArzumaniyan/HeartCheck/README.md

 # HeartCheck
 * We are have a license
-* We are professinal developers
+* We are professional developers